Lamborghini 350 GT: Redesigning the GTV Prototype

-The 350 GT shared a number of features with the 350 GTV prototype, including a four-wheel independent suspension, the quad-cam 3.5 liter Lamborghini V12, and an aluminium body.
+The 350 GT shared a number of features with the 350 GTV prototype, including a four-wheel independent suspension, the quad-cam 3.5 litre Lamborghini V12, and an aluminium body.
 A number of mechanical revisions and refinements were made due to the suggestions of the Neri and Bonacini racing development shop and test driver Bob Wallace.
 The body was redesigned by Carrozzeria Touring, retaining the original profile while cleaning up details of the design to result in a more cohesive appearance.
 Most noticeable was the replacement of the prototype's rotating hidden headlights with fixed headlights.

-As equipped to the 350 GTV, the Bizzarrini-designed 3.5 liter V12 was essentially a race motor, potentially developing 400 hp-metric at 11,000 rpm.
+As equipped to the 350 GTV, the Bizzarrini-designed 3.5 litre V12 was essentially a race motor, potentially developing 400 hp-metric at 11,000 rpm.
 In order to fit his grand touring car with a smoother, more pleasant, longer-lasting engine that would be "good for 40,000 hard miles between services," Ferruccio had Dallara and Wallace de-tune a version of this prototype GTV motor for street use.
 This included: